luk4as66/advertising-data-etlv/README.md

   ...
 }
 ```
-to reduce data duplicaiton and improve performance but code was to complicated and hard to read, performacne gain was not worth of it.
+to reduce data duplicaiton and improve performance but code was too complicated and hard to read, performacne gain was not worth of it.

 2. In `multipleSelect.tsx` to deal with huge amount of data in dropdown I've decided to use virtualisation.